• Skip to main content

 • P&L statement showing the last six to 12 months.

-• Copies of the last six months of recent bank statements.
+• Copies of the last six months of bank statements.

 • Copies of loan statements, loan payoffs, and balances.